madskristensen/TemplateCreator/README.md

 ---------------------------------------

-Makes it easy to create project templates for 'dotnet new' and Visual Studio.
+Makes it easy to create custom project templates for 'dotnet new' and Visual Studio.

 See the [change log](CHANGELOG.md) for changes and road map.